Can You Stain MDF? (Type of Stain To Use & How-To)

 It’s recommended to use oil-based wood stain or gel stain as their thick coating won’t penetrate the surface too deeply.
 You can change the color of the MDF by using wood stain, paint, or wood dye.

-Which Types of Wood Stain Can You Use on MDF?
+Which Wood Stain Types Can You Use Over MDF?

 You can use oil-based wood stain or gel stain on MDF surfaces.
-Avoid using water-based wood stain as MDF is sensitive to water and can swell.
+Don’t use water-based wood stain as the MDF material is sensitive to water and can swell.
 Water-based stain uses water as its solvent, and if MDF absorbs too much of it, it will swell.

-Oil-based stain or gel stain have good wood penetration and their thick coating won’t penetrate the surface too deep.
+Oil-based or gel wood stain have good wood penetration so their thick coating won’t penetrate the surface too deep.
 This includes varnish, lacquer, gel stain, and other stains dissolved in oils (solvents).

 Painting vs. Staining (For MDF)